anyforge/anyocr/README_en.md

 - Recognition model: `anyocr_rec_v4_server.onnx`, fine tuned and trained on our dataset by `ch_PP-OCRv4_server_rec`.
 - Direction classification: `anyocr_cls_v4.onnx`, sourced from `ch_ppocr_mobile_v2.0_cls` without training.
 - Text character: `anyocr_keys_v4.txt`, derived from `ppocr/utils/ppocr_keys_v1.txt`.
+- Larger and stronger: We have also trained a larger and stronger text recognition model that supports recognition of Chinese, English, and numbers.
+It supports recognition of over 15000 characters and some obscure characters, and can be applied for by email.

 ### evaluation